|Grand Prix Entries||126|

-The youngest ever world champion's unexpected 2010 triumph provided a surprise ending to an intensely competitive season.
-Sebastian Vettel's driving prowess accounted for the several age-related records he set.
-His winning personality accounted for the multitude of fans he made.
-There was surely more to come.
-And it came quickly, when he completely dominated in 2011 to become the youngest double world champion.
-In 2012, with a series of comebacks from setbacks against the strongest opposition in the longest ever season, he took the title again to become the youngest triple world champion.
+The youngest ever world champion's accumulation of age-related records that began in 2010 continued for four consecutive seasons, culminating in a one-sided 2013 title triumph that confirmed his status as one of the sports all-time greats.
+Sebastian Vettels first championship, at the age of 23, provided a surprise ending to an intensely competitive 2010 campaign.
+There was surely more to come from this fast rising racer, and it came quickly when he completely dominated in 2011 to become the youngest double world champion.
+In 2012, with a series of comebacks from setbacks against the strongest opposition in the longest ever season, his third driving title in a row was hard-earned and well-deserved.
+In 2013, and still just 26 years old, he made short work of becoming the youngest ever quadruple world champion.
 In truth the precocious youngster who came so far so fast was in a hurry from the time he was a toddler...

-Just three years and half years after he was born, on 3 July, 1987, Sebastian Vettel began the way of life that would take him to the very pinnacle of motorsport.
-His method of transport was a miniature kart, the venue was the yard at his home in Heppenheim, a town in southwestern Germany.
+Just three years and half years after he was born, on July 3, 1987, Sebastian Vettel began the way of life that would take him to the very pinnacle of motorsport.
+His method of transport was a miniature kart, the venue was the yard at his home in Heppenheim, a town in south-western Germany.
 Little Sebastian quickly mastered the machine and began lapping faster and faster, shrieking with glee and refusing to stop until he was exhausted.
 The source of little Seb's joy soon became a focal point of family life for the Vettels.
-Norbert, a carpenter by trade and in his spare time an enthusiastic kart racer and occasional hillclimber, and his wife Heike had three other children: older daughters Stefanie and Melanie, and a younger son Fabian.
-His family's support helped the would-be racer fulfill a destiny that would make the Vettel name a household word around the world.
+Norbert, a carpenter by trade and in his spare time an enthusiastic karter and occasional hillclimber, and his wife Heike had three other children: older daughters Stefanie and Melanie, and a younger son Fabian.
+His family's support helped the would-be racer fulfil a destiny that would make the Vettel name a household word around the world.

 He made his kart racing debut at the age of seven and immediately began winning races and championships.
 One of his early trophies was presented by his idol Michael Schumacher, who befriended the awestruck boy, noting their similar backgrounds and encouraging him to follow his passion and reach for the top.
 But that would take more money than the Vettels could afford.
 The solution came in the form of sponsorship from Red Bull, whose talent-spotters decided Sebastian was worthy of inclusion in the energy drink maker's young driver training programme.